cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/conditional-when.md

 ---
-title: "Conditional Execution using the when directive"
+title: "Conditional Execution Using the when Directive"
 chapter: false
 weight: 4
 ---